kevinburke/homebrew-safe/README.md

 means that TLS connections are made with Rust.
 Note that this means TLS 1.1 and below are not supported.

+#### git

+Git is compiled with libcurl from this repository.

+## How to check the right versions were compiled in?

+Use `objdump -p <binary>` to inspect the symbols for a given binary - they should point to the Homebrew compiled libs instead of e.g. `/usr/lib/curl.dylib` which is the default Mac version.

 ## Questions

 If you'd like to see a package here, please open a ticket!